 Bond Basics: A Brief Discussion

-If a license has been revoked—or in some instances, suspended—for a violation of contractors license law, the contractor must file a disciplinary bond with the Registrar to reinstate, reissue or reapply for a new license.
+If a license has been revoked—or in some instances, suspended—for a violation of the Contractors State License Law, the contractor must file a disciplinary bond with the Registrar to reinstate, reissue or reapply for a new license.

 Filing a Bond Claim

-Claims against a surety company may be filed by homeowners, any person damaged by a willful and deliberate violation of a construction contract, employees damaged by the contractor's failure to pay wages, or an express fund damaged as a result of the contractor's failure to pay fringe benefits for eligible employees.
-(A court case has held the express trust fund provision superseded by federal law.)
+Claims against a surety company may be filed by homeowners, any person damaged by a willful and deliberate violation of a construction contract or by employees damaged by the contractor's failure to pay wages.

 Consumers must file surety bond claims with the surety company that wrote the bond within specified time frames.
+Consumers can identify which surety company wrote the bond that was in place at the time of the consumer’s contract with the contractor by clicking the “Contractor’s Bond History” link on the “license detail page” for the contractor on CSLB’s website.
 The CSLB does not process claims against surety companies.
 Surety companies will investigate any claim filed against a bond, and the CSLB will investigate any complaint filed against the license.

 Contractors are encouraged to perform a bond "checkup" by verifying on the Automated Phone Response System or on the Internet that your bond is current.
 Most bond renewals and license renewals are not on the same cycle, so do not assume that when your license renews your bond also renews.

 Avoid a license suspension by renewing your bond promptly and making sure the effective date of the new bond is the same as the cancellation date of the old bond.
 Allow for processing time by arranging for a new bond four weeks before the old one expires.